Normalized Direction-preserving Adam: Experiments

 \subsection{Performance Evaluation}

-To compare the optimization and generalization performance of SGD, Adam, and ND-Adam, we train the same WRN-$22$-$7.5$ network on the CIFAR-10 and CIFAR-100 datasets.
-For SGD and ND-Adam, we first tune the hyperparameters for SGD ($\alpha_{0}=0.1, \lambda=0.001$, momentum $0.9$), then tune the initial learning rate of ND-Adam for weight vectors to match the relative magnitude of the weight updates to that of SGD ($\alpha_{0}^{v}=0.05$), as shown in Fig.~\ref{fig:dw_w}.
+To compare the generalization performance of SGD, Adam, and ND-Adam, we train the same WRN-$22$-$7.5$ network on the CIFAR-10 and CIFAR-100 datasets.
+For SGD and ND-Adam, we first tune the hyperparameters for SGD ($\alpha_{0}=0.1, \lambda=0.001$, momentum $0.9$), then tune the initial learning rate of ND-Adam for weight vectors to match the effective learning rate to that of SGD, i.e., $\alpha_{0}^{v}=0.05$, as shown in Fig.~\ref{fig:dw_w}.
 While L2 weight decay can greatly affect the performance of SGD, it does not noticeably benefit Adam in our experiments.
 For Adam and ND-Adam, $\beta_{1}$ and $\beta_{2}$ are set to the default values of Adam, i.e., $\beta_{1}=0.9$, $\beta_{2}=0.999$.
-Although the learning rate of Adam is usually set to a constant value, we observe better performance with the cosine decay scheme.
+Although the learning rate of Adam is usually set to a constant value, we observe better performance with the cosine learning rate schedule.
 The initial learning rate of Adam ($\alpha_{0}$), and that of ND-Adam for scalar parameters ($\alpha_{0}^{s}$) are both tuned to $0.001$.
-We use the same data augmentation scheme as used in \cite{zagoruyko2016wide}, including horizontal flips and random crops, but no dropout is used.
+We use horizontal flips and random crops for data augmentation, and no dropout is used.

 We first experiment with the use of trainable scaling parameters ($\gamma_{i}$) of batch normalization.
-As shown in Fig.~\ref{fig:train_loss}, ND-Adam converges to training losses comparable to that of Adam, which are much lower than that of SGD.
-More importantly, as shown in Fig.~\ref{fig:test_accr}, the test accuracies of ND-Adam are significantly improved upon vanilla Adam, and matches that of SGD.
+As shown in Fig.~\ref{fig:test_accr}, at convergence, the test accuracies of ND-Adam are significantly improved upon that of vanilla Adam, and matches that of SGD.
+Note that at the early stage of training, the test accuracies of Adam increase more rapidly than that of ND-Adam and SGD.
+However, the test accuracies remain at a high level afterwards, which indicates that Adam tends to quickly find and get stuck in bad local minima that do not generalize well.

 The average results of 3 runs are summarized in the first part of Table~\ref{tab:test_err}.
 Interestingly, compared to SGD, ND-Adam shows slightly better performance on CIFAR-10, but worse performance on CIFAR-100.
 This inconsistency may be related to the problem of softmax discussed in Sec.~\ref{sec:bn-softmax}, that there is a lack of proper control over the magnitude of the logits.
+But overall, given comparable effective learning rates, ND-Adam and SGD show similar generalization performance.
+In this sense, the effective learning rate is a more natural learning rate measure than the learning rate hyperparameter.